By Gary Lambrecht

-Senior linebackers Cody Peterson and DJ Sargenti had seasons to remember as Peterson finished tied for second in the country in solo tackles per game (7.2) and finished tied for seventh in total tackles per game (10.9).
-Peterson's 142 tackles were the most by a Navy player since Javier Zuluaga in 1992.
-Sargenti, who had never recorded a tackle prior to last season and wasn't moved to inside linebacker until fall camp, recorded 110 tackles on the year, including 71 solo stops.
-He finished 25th in the country in solo tackles per game (5.5) and he and Peterson became the first Navy teammates to record 100 or more tackles in a season since 2005.
+Linebackers Cody Peterson and DJ Sargenti had seasons to remember as Peterson finished tied for second in the country in solo tackles per game (7.2) and tied for seventh in total tackles per game (10.9).
+Peterson’s 142 tackles were the most by a Navy player since Javier Zuluaga in 1992.
+Sargenti, who had never recorded a tackle prior to his senior year, recorded 110 tackles on the year, including 71 solo stops.
+He finished 25th in the country in solo tackles per game (5.5).

 Johns helped lead Navy to an 8-5 record in 2012 and a berth in the Kraft Fight Hunger Bowl.
 Navy defeated Air Force, 28-21, in overtime and Army, 17-13, to win the Commander-In-Chief’s Trophy.